AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 * **The stream dies:** something has happened to the broadcaster's computer.
 Stick around, it will resume soon.
-* **The internet dies:** This happened in a previous course (Fastly CDN problems).
+* **The internet dies:** This happened in a previous course (Fastly CDN problem).
 Wait around, we see what happens.
 Remember, we have videos no matter what.
-* **CATS disrupts the instructors:** wait, this is the opposite of a problem an actually what we all want.
+* **a CAT disrupts the instructors:** wait, this is the opposite of a problem.